Trade Wars: The Collapse of America's Free Trade Consensus

 Cracks in the Consensus: The North American Free Trade Agreement

 The free trade consensus persisted for decades, benefitting from periods of remarkable economic growth and weathering occasional insurgencies from disaffected workers (notably, autoworkers during the surge of Japanese automobile imports in the 1970s and 1980s).
-But cracks in the consensus emerged with passage of the North American Free Trade Agreement in 1993.
+But cracks in the consensus emerged with passage of the North American Free Trade Agreement (PDF File) in 1993.

 Developed under the administration of Republican George H.W.
 Bush and signed by Democrat Bill Clinton, NAFTA represented the bipartisan consensus on free trade.
 The agreement established a vast free trade zone among the United States, Mexico, and Canada.
-The main proponents were businesses eager for cheap labor and the economies of scale made possible by the continental common market, enabling them to compete more effectively against the business giants of the European Union and Japan.
+The main proponents were businesses eager for cheap labor and the economies of scale made possible by the continental common market, enabling them to compete more effectively against the business giants of the European Union and Japan (PDF File).

 On the left, signing of the draft of the North American Free Trade Agreement.
 On the right, President Bill Clinton signing NAFTA into law.